Process control sensor types and applications

 Technology, size, and type of process sensors vary widely to fit the application.

-Can smarter sensors resolve process control, quality, or safety issues?
+Can smarter process sensors resolve process control, quality, or safety issues?